pak11273/techstuff-react/README.md

 # Rent My Tech Stuff

+## Can't afford to buy the latest tech?
+Never fear.
+Rent your tech here.
+Or make some pocket money by renting your own equipment.

 # frontend

-You can find the deployed project at [Rent My Tech Stuff ](https://rent-my-tech-stuff.vercel.app/).
+You can find the deployed project at [Rent My Tech Stuff ](https://techstuff-react-eygsmq063-pak11273.vercel.app/).

 # Product Vision Document